enlihhhhh/credit_card_prediction/README.md

 > - However, given that credit is built on the system of trust, it is important for the banks to known which are the clients that impose a higher risk so that they can be highlighted

 > Dataset
-> - The dataset for the client's credit cartf approval is extremely exhaustive and delineate
+> - The dataset for the client's credit card approval is extremely exhaustive and delineate
 > - Especially so as financial firms would collect as many information as possible to determine if the client impose a high risk
 > - After all, the credit system is akin to a short term loan